 As of now, I do not see a site where one can go and check if one is affected or download something that will automatically do configuration changes to your IE so that you are secure.
-But watch out – it is not unrealistic to expect such sites / services to come up soon, given that more than 50% of browsers on the Internet are affected with this vulnerability.
+But watch out – it is not unrealistic to expect such sites/services to come up soon, given that more than 50% of browsers on the Internet are affected by this vulnerability.

 The bigger concern overall is the huge productivity loss due to time that is going into deploying patches or playing catch up with these vulnerabilities and keeping oneself secure.
 Is there a way out?

 In this particular case, the best option would be to dump XP and move onto the latest Windows OS – that is Windows 8.
 Other than that, we can only wish for a silver bullet that will come up sometime in the future that will save us the huge productivity losses from dealing with these vulnerabilities.